|

 had been hit twice in the chest but was still struggling to draw

-its dagger.
-There is more fight left in these, thought Haldir,
+There is more fight left in these, Haldir thought, and

 The blade passed straight through the orc and buried itself deep